Note: Pivotal Platform is now part of VMware Tanzu. In v1.20 and later, VMware Tanzu RabbitMQ [VMs] is named VMware Tanzu RabbitMQ for VMs.

-Service-gateway access enables a VMware Tanzu RabbitMQ [VMs] on-demand service instance to connect to external components that are not on the same foundation as the service instance.
+Service-gateway access enables a VMware Tanzu RabbitMQ for VMs on-demand service instance to connect to external components that are not on the same foundation as the service instance.
 These components could be on another foundation or hosted outside of the foundation.

 For related procedures, see:

-Note: Service-Gateway access is no longer in the beta stage.
-It works with Advanced Message Queuing Protocol (AMQP), MQ Telemetry Transport (MQTT), Simple (or Streaming) Text Orientated Messaging Protocol (STOMP), and AMQP 1.0.
+Note: Service-gateway access is no longer in the beta stage.
+It works with Advanced Message Queuing Protocol (AMQP), MQ Telemetry Transport (MQTT), Simple (or Streaming) Text Orientated Messaging Protocol (STOMP), STOMP over a WebSocket connection (Web STOMP), and AMQP 1.0.

 There are multiple use cases for service-gateway access.
 For example: